Skirmishes between White House, reporters contradict Biden’s pledge to respect the press

 Several journalists in the room took to Twitter and vented their frustration.

-One British reporter said the British press thought the shouting was out of line, calling it “an unwelcome lack of accountability.”
+One British reporter said the British press thought the shouting was out of line and called it “an unwelcome lack of accountability.”

-The next day, Ms. Psaki tried to explain away the chaos by blaming Mr. Johnson for calling on British reporters without alerting the White House in advance.
+The next day, Ms. Psaki tried to explain the chaos by blaming Mr. Johnson for calling on British reporters without alerting the White House in advance.

-Tensions continued to simmer last Friday, when Mr. Biden griped to Indian Prime Minister Narendra Modi that the Indian press corps is “much better behaved” than their U.S. counterparts.
+Tensions continued to simmer Friday when Mr. Biden told Indian Prime Minister Narendra Modi that members of the Indian press corps were “much better behaved” than their U.S. counterparts.

 “I think, with your permission, you could not answer questions because they won’t ask any questions on point,” Mr. Biden said, venting that the U.S. reporters don’t stay on topic.